thngph/react-todo/README.md

 4. In a new terminal, start the React application:

 ```
-# Return to the project root directory if needed
+# Return to the project root directory
-cd /home/thinhnp/projects/react-todo
 yarn install
 yarn dev
 ```